History of Palm Springs

 © History Oasis

-The 1950s represented a dark period in Palm Springs' history in regards to the treatment of the LGBTQ community.
+The 1950s was a dark period in Palm Springs’ history—especially for the LGBTQ community.

-Law enforcement carried out a reactionary crusade aimed at purging gay residents and tourists from public life.
+Law enforcement carried out a crusade aimed at purging gay residents and tourists.

-Bars and clubs known to cater to LGBTQ patrons faced ruthless raiding by police, with patrons publicly arrested and shamed, their names printed in the local press.
+Bars and clubs known to cater to LGBTQ patrons were raided by police—patrons publicly arrested and shamed—their names printed in the local press.

 CRIME & CORRUPTION PLAGUED PALM SPRINGS IN THE 1950S-60S